 If you do trail run and are looking for more durable options, try North Face or Salomon!

 Gloves are important.
 Your hands will be numb and you will probably be hating life pretty soon if you go out with your hands uncovered.
 I wear gloves if it’s under 40 degrees.
 You don’t need anything super thick – I love these thin, but wind-resistant, ones.
 If you do need something warmer, try a glove that converts to mittens!

 For your head, an ear warmer or Buff is less hot than a hat, plus they accommodate a high pony or bun.
 I like using a Buff as an ear band when I’m running longer or faster (for me, a 10-minute pace).
 For windy or below freezing conditions, a more substantial ear warmer or hat can be helpful!

 Non-cotton socks will keep your feet dry.
 Even if they get wet with snow!
 You can find synthetic material socks anywhere from Target to local running stores and REI.
 The latter will be more expensive, but will also last longer.
 My cheap socks from Target lasted about a year and a half, while my pricier Darn Tough socks are still going strong nearly a decade later.
 Feetures and Balega are other great options.

 Consider higher socks (like a crew or “mini crew” height) for days under freezing or if your leggings aren’t long enough to cover your ankles.

 Dress like it’s warmer than it is.
 The 10-degree rule is a great starting point to figure out what works best for you.

 Wear plenty of layers and don’t be afraid to experiment.
 There will be trial and error.
 If possible, invest in a moisture-wicking base layer shirt that isn’t cotton.
 Upgrade to non-cotton leggings next.

 Don’t forget your extremities.
-Gloves, ear warmers, and Buffs are your friend!
+Gloves, ear warmers, and synthetic socks are your friend!